-A unit is dedicated at both Beaumont and Bon Air for the intake, orientation, and evaluation of residents newly admitted.
+A unit is dedicated at Bon Air for the intake, orientation, and evaluation of residents newly admitted.
 Evaluations provided include medical, psychological, behavioral, educational/vocational, and sociological.
 The evaluation process is no longer than three weeks.
 At the conclusion of the evaluation process, a team of evaluators meet to discuss and identify treatment and mental health needs and determine LOS, classification level, parole plan details, and placement recommendations.
 Input from the Court Service Unit and Families are beneficial to assist with this process.

 Three mandatory treatment needs that may impact a juvenile’s LOS are aggression management, substance abuse, and sex offender.
 Although treatment needs may be assigned at any time during a commitment, they are originally designated during the evaluation process.
 A mandatory treatment need is assigned to address behavior directly associated with a juvenile’s criminogenic need area, as identified in the Youth Assessment Screening Instrument (YASI).
 Juveniles assigned mandatory treatment needs may be held until their statutory release date (36 continuous months or 21st birthday) if they do not complete the mandatory treatment.
 Sex offender treatment can have the greatest impact on the juvenile’s LOS due to the length of the program.